lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 Words to exclude: I want you to avoid using words and phrases that are commonly used in AI generated content, such as: "delve", "world of", "realm", "isn't just about", "wasn't just about", "it's about", "it's not just about".

+SEO Keywords: Before giving title suggestions and an outline, I want you to generate a list of 15 of the strongest SEO keywords on this topic.
+Consider the target audience and how they might search Google for topics that would lead to this article.
+These keywords will be used to create the title and the outline headings.

 Title suggestions: Your list of title suggestions should be a mix of titles that do and do not contain any colons (:)

 Outline Format: When creating the outline, I want each of the section headers to be a heading, followed by the bullet points as an unordered list for each section.
 I want the format to be easy to copy and paste directly into WordPress.
 I want the last section to be "Final Thoughts"